Carl Zimmer Workshop

 Website: carlzimmer.com

-Workshop registration: Registration opens November 13, 2023 to all graduate students.
+Workshop registration: Registration opens November 11, 2024 at 10am to all graduate students & postdocs.
 To register, please complete the registration form.
 If you need any assistance with the form, please email kelly.pyers@yale.edu.

 Workshop objectives: This workshop will introduce science graduate students to writing about science for a broad, non-scientist audience.